-Music At Noon is meeting the needs of those who desire beauty and tranquility in the middle of their day, and is also meeting the needs of musicians who desire to communicate their art to the community.
-Since 2002, thousands of music lovers have entered Westminster’s peaceful Byzantine-Romanesque sanctuary to hear a wide variety of inspiring music.
-These free Wednesday noon concerts include classics, jazz, pops, silent film accompaniment (pipe organ), Broadway, opera, folk, USAF ensembles, world-music, singers, and more.
+Music At Noon is meeting the needs of those who desire beauty and tranquility in the middle of their day; it is also meeting the needs of musicians who desire to communicate their art to the community.
+Since 2002, thousands of music lovers have entered Westminster’s peaceful, Byzantine-Romanesque sanctuary to hear a wide variety of inspiring music.
+These free Wednesday noon concerts include classics, jazz, pops, silent films with pipe organ accompaniment, Broadway, opera, folk, USAF ensembles, world-music, singers, and more.
 Artists include pianists, singers, chamber musicians, choirs, organists, string players, brass & woodwind players, guitarists, folk and world musicians, and more.
 So bring a friend and a bag lunch and see why M.A.N. is “the biggest kept secret in Midtown.”

 Your Music At Noon donations help to sustain a concert series that has become a source of joy and spiritual healing in the lives of many appreciative attendees.
-Please make your check payable to “Westminster”, memo “M.A.N.”, and mail to Westminster Church, 1300 N Street, Sacramento, California, 95814.
+You may donate online at www.MusicAtNoon.org (note: “M.A.N.” at bottom of page) or make check payable to Westminster Presbyterian Church (memo: “M.A.N.”). and mail to Westminster Church, 1300 N Street, Sacramento, California, 95814.
 Thank you for your support.

 Brad Slocum is a native Californian, a Magna Cum Laude music graduate of San Francisco State University, and a published choral arranger.
 He relocated to Sacramento in 2002 after retiring from the De Anza College Music Department in Cupertino where he was Staff Accompanist, Director of The De Anza Chorale, and Voice Coach and Instructor for 17 years.